ArjunReddy07/wind-stf/docs/thesis/md/background.md

 $$
 P = C_p\eta_{m} \eta_{e}  \cdot \frac{1}{2}\rho \cdot A(D)\cdot v^3
 $$
 In this equation, $D$ and $H$ are design variables.
 The air density $\rho$ may vary during operation due to changes in air temperature, but its effects are often negligible.
-Finally, $C_p$, $v$ depend both on design (e.g. hub height $H$, blade profiles) and operation conditions (e.g. velocity speed and direction).
+Finally, $C_p$, $v$ depend both on design (e.g., hub height $H$, blade profiles) and operation conditions (e.g., velocity speed and direction).

 ![https://www.researchgate.net/profile/Marcelo_Molina/publication/221911675/figure/fig2/AS:304715268149248@1449661189252/General-description-of-a-wind-turbine-system-The-appropriate-voltage-level-is-related-to.png](https://www.researchgate.net/profile/Marcelo_Molina/publication/221911675/figure/fig2/AS:304715268149248@1449661189252/General-description-of-a-wind-turbine-system-The-appropriate-voltage-level-is-related-to.png)

 Fig ???.
 The different stages of the overall wind power conversion process (adapted from \cite{}).

 In operation, the dominant source of variability for the generated power is $v$.
 Being climate and weather-dependent, it is also the main reason for the intermittency and non-dispatchability of wind power (\cite{demeo2006natural}).
-Moreover, this dependence motivates the usage by designers and generation operators of the so-called *wind-to-power curves* (or simply *power curves*), which are empirical relations that allow one to determine the generated power $P$ by knowing the wind velocity $v$ .
+This dependence motivates the usage by designers and generation operators of the so-called *wind-to-power curves* (or *power curves*), which are empirical relations that allow one to determine the generated power $P$ by knowing the wind velocity $v$ .

-As design, planning, operation, maintenance and trading of wind power are subject to such high variabilities, forecasting wind power generation (WPG) provides value for the different players in the electricity grid, illustrated in \ref{fig-electricity-grid-players}.
-Table \ref{table-forecasting-reqs} summarizes how different system operation aspects can profit from forecasts at different time scales.
+As design, planning, operation, maintenance, and trading of wind power are subject to such high variabilities, forecasting wind power generation (WPG) provides value for the different players in the electricity grid, illustrated in \ref{fig-electricity-grid-players}.
+Table \ref{table-forecasting-reqs} summarizes how various system operation aspects can profit from forecasts at different time scales.
 Power generation from single turbines can also be aggregated at different levels.

 - energy balance: preventing supply shortages and changes in frequency.

-Market operators, for example, profit the most from  from regional aggregations, since for energy trading this resolution is high enough, with higher resolutions across the same space scales of interests often too costly (\cite{jung2014forecasting}).
-In particular for countries such as Germany, where continental and national renewables-promoting public funding initiatives such as the *Energiewende* resulted in a high penetration of wind power in the grid, being able to accurately forecast wind power generation has tangible impact both environmentally and economically.
+Market operators, for example, profit the most from regional aggregations, since for energy trading, this resolution is sufficiently high, with higher resolutions across the same space scales of interests often too costly (\cite{jung2014forecasting}).
+In particular for countries such as Germany, where continental and national renewables-promoting public funding initiatives such as the *Energiewende* resulted in high penetration of wind power in the grid, being able to accurately forecast wind power generation has a tangible impact both environmentally and economically.

 | Very short <br />($\sim secs\ - 0.5h $) | short <br />($0.5h - 72h$) | medium<br />($72h\ – 1\ week $)               | long<br />($1\ week\  – 1\ year $) |
 | --------------------------------------- | -------------------------- | --------------------------------------------- | ---------------------------------- |
 | turbine control, <br />load tracking    | pre-load sharing           | power system management, <br />energy trading | turbines maintenance scheduling    |

 Table ???.
-How WPG forecasting can generate value for generation operators, according to forecasting horizon (\cite{jung2014forecasting}).
+How WPG forecasting can generate value for generation operators, according to the forecasting horizon (\cite{jung2014forecasting}).

 The intermittency of renewables motivated an alternative measure of power generation: the *capacity factor* (CF).
 CF is defined as the ratio of the actual generated power and the installed capacity.
 When considering WPG data across long timespans for both analysis and forecasting, it is usual that new commissionings take place, which manifests itself as a step perturbation into the overall generated power.
 In this case, CF can be useful as it is mostly insensitive to single new commissionings.

-Climate and weather-conditioned local wind velocities imply for the power generation not only significant temporal dependencies, but also significant spatial dependencies.
-As air masses influence one another in different scales, wind power generation in neighboring turbines tend to present higher correlations than turbines distant from one another (\cite{engeland2017variability}).
+Climate and weather-conditioned local wind velocities imply for the power generation not only significant temporal dependencies but also significant spatial dependencies.
+As air masses influence one another in different scales, wind power generation in neighboring turbines tends to present higher correlations than turbines distant from one another (\cite{engeland2017variability}).
 Therefore, wind power generation is a phenomenon with dominant spatio-temporal dependencies.

 \cite{} Different approaches exist for forecasting wind power generation